-CARAVANNING THROUGH CENTRAL CHINA ON THE JOURNEY TO TIBET
+CARAVANNING ON A JOURNEY TO TIBET ACROSS CENTRAL CHINA

 When you journey to Tibet, the road to Lhasa on the central China route is isolated.
 You can travel for miles without seeing a soul.
 Mostly we drove through deserts and windy plains.
 In several locations construction crews seemed to be still building the road even as we approached.
 In these areas, we’d divert and drive on unpaved land, sometimes for miles, until we again found the road.
 This would have made a great commercial for the Toyota Land Cruiser.

 Every once in a while throughout the trip the local police would stop us and check our documents.
 As we got closer to Tibet the inspections became more frequent and thorough.
 At one location, about 30 miles from Tibet, we were detained in a guard house.
 The guards offered us water, practiced their English on us, checked our papers and let us go.
 Tibet is the only place in China I have been stopped and questioned.
 Generally what I do or where I go in China is a matter of supreme indifference to the local authorities.

-At Qinghai lake we camped by the lake in tents.
+At Qinghai lake we camped in tents by the lake.
 We killed and roasted a sheep for dinner.
 The mayor of the nearby town came over to our camp.
 I thought maybe we had violated some town ordinance like “no butchering sheep within city limits” but he just wanted to welcome us.
 We shared our sheep dinner and Baidu (Chinese liquor) with him.